CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography Using Deep

-Based on the proposed framework in Figure \ref{fig:cdrnet_overview}, the architecture of the proposed neural network used in this study is shown in detail in Figure \ref{fig:cdrnet_architecture}.
+Based on the proposed framework in Figure \ref{fig:cdrnet_overview}, the architecture of CDRNet used in this study is shown in detail in Figure \ref{fig:cdrnet_architecture}.
 The structures of the encoder and decode networks are designed based on U-net \cite{ronneberger2015u}.
 The encoder network is formed by a cascade of convolutional (Conv) layers, batch normalization (BN) layers, rectified linear unit (ReLU) layers, and max-pooling layers.
 Similarly, the decoder network is formed by a cascade of Convs, BNs, ReLUs, up-sampling layers, and skip-connection units.
 The skip connections are used to combine information from deeper layers with that from a shallow layer.
 The skip connections are important components adopted in U-net and have been shown to be able to improve image segmentation performance.
 The image segmentation head is a traditional feed-forward neural network, which consists of a cascade of Convs, BNs, and ReLUs.
 The bounding-box regression head is developed based on dilated convolutional network \cite{yu2015multi} to accommodate the large size of OC and OD.
-It constitutes a cascade of dilated Convs and BNs with gradually increasing dilation factors.
+It constitutes a cascade of dilated Convs and ReLUs with gradually increasing dilation factors.
 The dilated Convs are used in this study to ensure large receptive field for bounding-box regression while keeping the output dimension of the network to be same as the input dimension of the network.

 In Figure \ref{fig:cdrnet_architecture}, the kernel size is set to be $3\times3$ for all of the Convs.
 All of the max-pooling layers are set to have kernel size $2\times2$ with stride 2.
 Correspondingly, the scale factor is set to 2 for all of the up-sampling layers.
 The dilation factors of the six dilated Convs are set as 1, 1, 2, 4, 8, and 16, respectively.
 Importantly, it has to be noted that in Figure \ref{fig:cdrnet_architecture}, the input image size has to be divisible to 32 due to the use of five max-pooling layers.